ngjunsiang/laymansguide-src/season6/issue074/issue074.md

 1. By sending an HTTP *document* request (known as an **XHR**, short for XmlHTTPRequest) which usually returns a chunk of text data,
 2. By sending an HTTP *image* request which usually returns a 1×1 pixel, known as a **tracking pixel**.

-Data companies use the data they have gathered to determine what ads to serve you when you visit sites that they own.
+Data companies use the data they have gathered to determine what ads to serve you when you visit sites that load their cookie-setting scripts.

 ## What I’ll be covering next